Triumph, BMW, & Kawasaki Sales Spares & Repairs.

-Hinged on top is a glass fibre moulding incorparating seat, rear mudgard and air box.
-On top of the frame tubes sits a seperate fuel tank.
+Hinged on top is a glass fibre moulding incorporating seat, rear mudguard and air box.
+On top of the frame tubes sits a separate fuel tank.

-The photographs (Kindly sent to me by Bennie Ludolphy) show the prototype which was completely restored by Ian Patersson and housing the PPT engine.
-The original glass fibre seat/mudgard was missing when Ian bought the machine, therefore he made a new seat/mudgard from aluminium.
+The photographs (kindly sent to me by Bennie Ludolphy) show the prototype which was completely restored by Ian Patersson and housing the PPT engine.
+The original glass fibre seat/mudguard was missing when Ian bought the machine, therefore he made a new seat/mudguard from aluminium.

 On the first prototype you find a telescopic front fork but on this one you see the special Pinfold designed leading front fork.